zhenii/exercise-repo/README.md

 # exercise-repo
-This project will conrain...
+This project  conrain...
-Repository made for exercises.
+Repository  for exercises.
-Hello, again!!!
+Hello, my friend!!!